 Through NFTs, consumers can authenticate that they are buying genuine luxury brands.
 Forty-one percent of luxury consumers say they are excited about the possibility of digital traceability of luxury products, and 21% would like to see more NFT engagement from their favorite brands.

 Vogue also reports that several other luxury fashion houses are close to releasing NFTs.
 It is not a matter of if more luxury brands release NFTs, but when.

-In a world where artists struggle to make ends meet (Spotify pays artists $1 for every 250 streams), NFTs offer a possible solution for artists to find new ways to monetize their art and make ends meet while creating new experiences for fans in the process.
+In a world where artists struggle to make ends meet (Spotify pays artists just $1 for every 250 streams), NFTs offer a possible solution for artists to find new ways to monetize their art and earn a living while creating new experiences for fans in the process.